 A simple switch to near-waterless laundry systems could reduce the water usage of your laundry operation by up to 80%.
 If you replace showers, faucets, and toilets with low-flow alternatives, you could reduce the water usage of most fixtures by 35% or more.

-The typical hotel guest produces roughly 2lb of waste per night.
+The typical hotel guest produces roughly 2lbs of waste per night.
 As a result, recycling programs have become the norm in hotels, with everything from morning newspapers to room-service food and beverage containers being recovered.
 By the end of 2019, Purezza had helped remove almost 40 million single-use bottles from the hospitality supply chain.

 The Sheraton Hotel in San Diego has become zero-waste by offering in-room recycling units, coupled with an end-of-life plan to reuse or recycle nearly every object used at the property.

-Nearly two-thirds of travelers prefer to stay in accommodation that can prove its eco-credentials.
+Nearly two-thirds of travelers prefer to stay in accommodations that can prove its eco-credentials.
 Including sustainable practices in your operations can improve occupancy as travelers seek more environmentally friendly options, as well as boost your bottom line.

 For a simple way to kickstart your push into being more sustainable, consider a Purezza water dispensing system.

 You can find Purezza in over 8,000 venues across North America, Europe, and Australia.
 Purezza helps hotels differentiate themselves with a range of sustainable solutions that provide premium-quality still or sparkling water, all while reducing your carbon footprint as you help eliminate single-use plastic from the hospitality sector.
-Our systems suit all areas of a hotel, including the restaurant, bars, conference areas, guest rooms, even public spaces such as the poolside.
+Our systems suit all areas of a hotel, including the restaurant, bars, conference areas, guest rooms, even public spaces such as the pool.